Diamonds of Impeccable Character

 Diamond Clarity : To Be Perfectly Clear

 Almost all diamonds have slight internal and surface characteristics, most of them too small to be seen by the unaided eye.
 When viewed using a magnification of 10X, they can take various forms such as tiny crystals, clouds or feathers.
 To determine a diamond's clarity grade, a gemologist will consider its size, location, quantity and nature.
 Diamonds possessing no such characteristics are categorized as Flawless (FL) or Internally Flawless (IF).
 In general, the greater the imperfections are in number and size, the lower the clarity grade.
-Harry Winston diamonds are selected from the clarity grades of Flawless through VS2, where no inclusions are visible to the naked eye.
+Harry Winston diamonds are selected by experienced gemologists from the clarity grades of Flawless through VS2 using the highest and most strict standards.

 Diamond Cuts : Why Weight Must Be Sacrificed for Brilliance

 The beauty of a diamond's sparkle is the result of how well it has been cut.
 The aspects of cut that contribute most to a diamond's beauty are proportion, symmetry and polish.
 Although nature determines the characteristics of a piece of diamond rough, the hands of the master cutter release its fire and brilliance.
 When a diamond is cut to exacting proportions—neither too deep nor too shallow—light will reflect inside the stone from one mirror-like facet to another and reappear to the eye in a flash of spectral colors.
 Harry Winston diamonds are cut and polished to maximize their beauty—even though such a strict standard requires sacrificing much more of a rough diamond's weight.